 - Affiliate Professor at University of Washington, where I occasionally teach CSEP 545 Transaction Processing.

-- Member of the National Academy of Engineering.
-Member of the Board of Directors of Washington State Academy of Sciences.
+- Member of the National Academy of Engineering and Washington State Academy of Sciences.

 - Editorial Board member: Information Systems, Springer Data-Centric Systems and Applications.

-- Advisory Boards: Computing Research Association (CRA): Finance Committee; Symposium on Cloud Computing
+- Advisory Boards: Computing Research Association (CRA): Finance Committee; SIGMOD; Symposium on Cloud Computing

-- Emeritus: The VLDB Journal, Editor-in-Chief; University of Washington, Tacoma Institute of Technology Technical Advisory Board member; Computing Research Association (CRA): Treasurer, Member of the Board of Directors; Member of the Board on Mathematical Sciences and Applications (The National Academies); Journal of Web Semantics Editorial Board Member., OMICS – A Journal of Integrative Biology Editorial Board Member, PVLDB Advisory Board; SIGMOD Advisory Board, World Wide Web: Internet and Web Information Systems
+- Emeritus: The VLDB Journal, Editor-in-Chief; University of Washington, Tacoma Institute of Technology Technical Advisory Board member; Computing Research Association (CRA): Treasurer, Member of the Board of Directors; Member of the Board on Mathematical Sciences and Applications (The National Academies); Washington State Academy of Sciences Board of Directors Member; Journal of Web Semantics Editorial Board Member; OMICS – A Journal of Integrative Biology Editorial Board Member; PVLDB Advisory Board; World Wide Web: Internet and Web Information Systems

 I am a member of the Data Management, Exploration and Mining group in Microsoft Research Redmond.
 I work on various aspects database systems, mostly related to data integration and transaction processing.

 Currently, I’m working on a distributed systems programming framework, called Orleans, which was released as open source in January, 2015 and is widely used inside and outside Microsoft.
 I gave a keynote about it at DISC 2014 (slides).
 In the last few years, I’ve worked on projects to enrich Orleans to be an “actor-oriented database system”.
 I described the vision in a keynote at ICDE 2018 (slides).
-You can read about the following components: indexing (CIDR 2017), geo-distribution (OOPSLA 2017), and transactions (technical report)—all of which have been or are being released.
+You can read about the following components: indexing (CIDR 2017), geo-distribution (OOPSLA 2017), and transactions (technical report)—all of which are available on GitHub.

 My early research was primarily on transaction processing and, after a long hiatus, I resumed working in this area in 2006 as a co-designer of the database engine for SQL Azure.
-I then focused on building Hyder, a prototype transactional indexed-record manager that scales out without partitioning, partly in collaboration with Sudipto Das.
-Sudipto and I also surveyed techniques for multi-master replication (SIGMOD 2013).
-I have published two books on transaction processing:
+I then focused on building Hyder, a prototype transactional indexed-record manager that scales out without partitioning.
+I co-authored a survey of techniques for multi-master replication (SIGMOD 2013) and two books on transaction processing:

 My other main research interest is data integration.
 From 2000 – 2011 I led the Model Management Project, whose goal was to make database systems easier to use for model-driven applications, such as design tools, message translators, and database translators.
 I also worked on object-to-relational mapping, especially in support of the ADO.NET Entity Framework.
 Over the years, this work has been done in close collaboration with Sergey Melnik (now at Google), James Terwilliger (Microsoft), Eli Cortez (Microsoft), Suad Alagic, Alon Halevy (Google), Jayant Madhavan (Google), René Miller (Univ. of Toronto), Peter Mork (Noblis), Rachel Pottinger (Univ. of British Columbia), Christoph Quix (Technical Univ. of Aachen), Erhard Rahm (Univ. of Leipzig), Adi Unnithan (Microsoft), and many great interns.